 Can it be Prevented?

-- People with the genetic background of melasma, need to take extra precaution.
+- People with the genetic history of melasma, need to take extra precaution.

 Home Remedies for Melasma

-- Mix two teaspoon milk with 1 teaspoon of lemon juice and apply it over melasma.
-Wash it off after 12 minutes in clean water.
+- Mix two teaspoon milk with 1 teaspoon of lemon juice and apply it over affected region.
+Rinse it off after 12 minutes in clean water.

-- Mix a little quantity of cactus gel with honey and apply it over melasma.
+- Mix a little quantity of cactus gel with honey and apply it over dark patches.
 Wash it off after 30 minutes.

 - Boil four teaspoons of oatmeal in 1/2 cup of water, add 1 tablespoon of honey and 8 drops of lemon extract and make it into a fine paste.
 Apply it over affected skin surface and wash it off after some time.

-- Mix two tablespoon sugarcane juice with two tablespoon water and apply it over melasma.
-Wash it off after 5 minutes.
+- Mix two tablespoon sugarcane juice with two tablespoon water and apply it over affected skin surface.
+Wash it off after 5 minutes with water.